 Makes sure I am safe alone- Cooking is hard for me because I can’t easily use a microwave or really a stove at all without their being serious risks.
 My home is not totally accessible but I unless I were to live on my own I don’t expect it to be and the things that matter are accessible.
 My mom sees my struggles on a daily basis and has some idea of what is difficult for me what isn’t more than an average person.
 Sometimes my mom is not always right with what she thinks is accessible but that is okay because at least she is trying.
 It is kind of hard to know if you don’t experience a disability because a lot of things seem like they would would accessible but are anything but that.
 One of the things I struggle with most is cooking so whenever my mom knows she is going to be gone a while usually she prepares something so I don’t starve because I will!
 I can’t really use the stove because it’s dangerous, but we have a microwave that sits on our countertop which looks tacky but it not there for looks and it’s only there so I can safely microwave a meal.
 One of the most common injuries that happen to people with Spina Bifida is they get burned because they are using a high-top microwave when they shouldn’t be.

-Takes care of me during surgery recovery- If it wasn’t for my mom taking care of me during surgery recoveries I’d have to hire someone because for most of my medical procedures there is no way I could care for myself.
-My mom has been there for all my recoveries and even stays at the hosptial to make sure I am getting good care.
-Some doctor’s even think she is a nurse because she know ways more medical facts about my condition than I do which is probably due to the fact she pays more attention at my medical appointments than I ever have.
-We could hire a nurse to come take care of me when I am recovering and unable to do things myself but nothing beat care from your mom and who wants to do that when you don’t have to!
+Takes care of me during surgery recovery- If it wasn’t for my mom taking care of me during surgery recoveries, I’d have to hire someone because for most of my medical procedures there is no way I could care for myself.
+My mom has been there for all my recoveries and even stays at the hospital to make sure I am getting good care.
+Some doctors even think she is a nurse because she knows ways more medical facts about my condition than I do which is probably due to the fact she pays more attention at my medical appointments than I ever have.
+We could hire a nurse to come take care of me when I am recovering and unable to do things myself, but nothing beat care from your mom and who wants to do that when you don’t have to!